Understanding Crypto Loans: The Ultimate Guide [in 2025]

 Loan Options

-Custodied Loans: Collateral is held with an institutional USD funding partner, not rehypothecated, reducing credit risk.
-Though interest rates are typically 2-3% higher, this option offers more security.
+Collateral is held with an institutional USD funding partner, and is not rehypothecated, reducing credit risk.
+Though interest rates are slightly higher (2-3%), this option offers more security.

 This unique offering combines a Bitcoin-backed loan with the purchase of an equivalent amount of Bitcoin.
 Upon repayment, borrowers receive both their original collateral and the additional Bitcoin.